-Policy FI2 Parking
+Parking

-- A. Development will be required to provide vehicular and cycle parking in accordance with the current adopted Essex County Council Parking Standards31 and the Hatfield Peverel Design Guidelines and Codes32. - B. Residential parking - i.
+- A. Development will be required to provide vehicular and cycle parking having regard to the adopted Essex County Council Parking Standards(31), or successor document and the Hatfield Peverel Design Guidelines and Codes(32). - B. Residential parking - i.
 Off street parking for each dwelling with provision for deliveries and services, guests, healthcare personnel e.g., patient transport pick up/drop off and other transient visitors. - ii.
-Where garages are provided they must be designed to reflect the style of the house they serve and set back from the street frontage. - C. General Parking
+Where garages are provided they must be designed to reflect the style of the house they serve and set back from the street frontage. - C. General Parking - i.
+Development proposals will be supported where satisfactory access and egress arrangements, vehicular parking and covered, secure cycle parking provision can be provided. - D. Opportunities to provide public car parking near community services should be identified when development proposals are considered.
+Any new public parking areas should provide secure covered cycle bays or storage.
+Increased secure cycle parking will be provided at local amenities e.g., school and station to meet demand, encouraging residents to use cycles instead of cars. - E. Any existing public parking area e.g., Railway Station, Hadfelda Square will be retained unless an equivalent or improved facility is provided nearby. - F. Proposals that improve parking facilities enhancing safe and suitable access to the train station will be supported.